briansturgill/powershell_on_linux/README.md

 * linuxSysCalls.ps1 - shows how easy it is to make external "C" calls
 * gtk.ps1 - Small GtkSharp example.
 Make sure you read comments in file before running.

+## Exploring PowerShell
+Type these:   # Comments are after a '#'

+* Get-Help

+* help Get-Help

+* get-command | get-random | help    # Selects a random comand for you to learn about.

+* Get-Help about_      # A list of the more lengthy topical articles.

 ## Debugging PowerShell scripts under all platforms.
 Visual Studio Code [an open source editor by Microsoft] has an extension for PowerShell (called PowerShell by Microsoft).
 This extension allows